Mirvetuximab Soravtansine Monotherapy in Platinum-Sensitive Epithelial, Peritoneal, and Fallopian Tube Cancers (PICCOLO)

 Detailed Description

 Mirvetuximab Soravtansine (MIRV) is an investigational antibody drug conjugate designed to selectively kill cancer cells.
 The antibody (protein) part of MIRV targets tumors by delivering a cell-killing drug to the tumor cells carrying a tumor-associated protein called folate receptor alpha (FRα).
-It is being developed for the treatment of subjects with recurrent platinum-sensitive, high-grade epithelial ovarian, primary peritoneal, or fallopian tube cancers with high folate receptor-alpha expression.
-Patients will have had at least 2 prior lines of therapy.
+It is being developed for the treatment of participants with recurrent platinum-sensitive, high-grade epithelial ovarian, primary peritoneal, or fallopian tube cancers with high folate receptor-alpha expression.
+Participants will have had at least 2 prior lines of therapy.
 These will include at least 2 lines of platinum-containing therapy or 1 line with a documented platinum allergy.
-FRα positivity will be defined by the Ventana FOLR1 (FOLR1- 2.1) CDx assay (Ventana FOLR1 Assay)
+FRα positivity will be defined by the Ventana FOLR1 (FOLR1- 2.1) CDx assay (Ventana FOLR1 Assay).

 Study Type